 With the above examples and definitions noted, here are other ways to define the term:

-- Social Capitalism is an idea, a movement, an ideology, an identity, and a technology.
+- Social Capitalism is an idea, a movement, ideology, an identity, and technology.
 It is an opportunity to be a proud, moral, and socially progressive capitalist that anyone from Pope Francis to Carl Icahn can respect.

 - Social Capitalism is an ideology of liberty, equality, and justice; it is a Utilitarian philosophy.
-Liberty because all action is elective, equality because anyone can be a social capitalist and no group is excluded from its benefits, justice because it is moral and ethical to care for the public good, and Utilitarian because its ends are moral-happiness’ for the many.
+Liberty because all action is elective, equality because anyone can be a social capitalist and no group is excluded from its benefits, justice because it is moral and ethical to care for the public good, and Utilitarian because its ends are ethically-based happiness for the many.

-Of course for all the things it is, it notably isn’t something new.
+Of course, for all the things it is, it notably isn’t something new.

 FACT: The father of this idea is to me Andrew Carnegie who laid out a basic form of this concept in his Gospel of Wealth.

 The laws of accumulation will be left free; the laws of distribution free.
 Individualism will continue, but the millionaire will be but a trustee for the poor; intrusted for a season with a great part of the increased wealth of the community, but administering it for the community far better than it could or would have done for itself.

 Of such as these the public verdict will then be: “The man who dies thus rich dies disgraced.”